AmadeusITGroup/HttpSessionReplacer/README.md

 The project comes with a java agent that is used to instrument the `ServletContext` implementation of the JEE container as well as any `Filter` used by web applications.
+The purpose of this instrumentation is to intercept all interactions with session as exposed by container and replace them with implementation in this library.
+This instrumentation allows using new session mechanism in existing applications without modifying their code.

 The agent also allows the setting of global defaults for the session management.

 ### Filter instrumentation